ottopaulsen/MMM-MQTT/README.md

 ### JSON Data

 If the payload contains JSON data, use the jsonpointer configuration to get the value.
 See [JSON Ponter specification](https://tools.ietf.org/html/rfc6901) or google an easier description.

+### Wildcards

+Wildcard "+" is supported in topics, but it only works on some platforms (Chrome, Electron).
+Set the useWildcards config to true for wildcards to work.

 ## Styling